 The results were undeniable, according to Fiducia: “It is strikingly obvious when you see the data that selenium-rich regions luminesce much more brightly than the pure cadmium telluride, and the effect is remarkably strong.”

 Others acknowledged the importance of this discovery.
 Professor of Photovoltaics Michael Walls is overseeing Fiducia’s research.
-He explained that knowing how selenium improves efficiency will allow for further power output improvements.
+He explained that knowing how selenium improves efficiency will allow for further solar panel innovations and power output improvements.
 He praised the team’s work as “a great example of an international team working together contributing their expertise and facilities and developing a fundamental understanding of how devices really work.”

 Sun and Wind Combine with New ACCIONA Trials

 Many people hear the term “sustainable energy,” and they think of solar or wind power.
-The two are usually identified as separate options.
-While that is true, some innovators are experimenting with the idea of combining the two for a more reliable, lower-cost renewable energy source.
+The two are considered separate options.
+But some innovators are experimenting with a combination for a more reliable, lower-cost renewable energy source.

 ACCIONA is a global company operating in over 40 countries.
 Its goal is to implement sustainable strategies throughout the world.
 The organization wants to lead the movement towards a low-carbon economy.
 Their most recent efforts include a new trial in southeastern Spain.

-Flexible PV panels were installed on a turbine to see if they would improve the efficiency of the structure’s electrical components.
-A turbine requires power to operate, even when it is not producing much energy.
-This power is usually supplied the traditional way through the grid.
+By installing flexible PV panels on a turbine, researchers measured the efficiency of the structure’s electrical components.
+A turbine requires power to operate, even when it is not producing energy.
+This power is traditionally supplied the through the grid.

 Researchers with ACCIONA believe that ultra-thin solar modules could help reduce the turbine’s energy consumption during low wind periods.
-The panels are connected to a pair of inverters that convert direct current (DC) into alternating current (AC).
-This can be used to feed the electrical equipment running the turbine.
+Panels are connected to a pair of inverters that convert direct current (DC) into alternating current (AC).
+This feeds the electrical equipment running the turbine.
 In turn, this will also reduce the deficit.

-A total of 120 PV panels are being used on the AW77/1500 turbine located at the company’s 36-megawatt Breña wind farm.
+At the company’s 36-megawatt Breña wind farm, the AW77/1500 turbine has 120 PV panels.
 ACCIONA’s director of energy innovation Belén Linares explained that “The Breña hybridization project is an optimization of the use of space for renewable production and will allow us to test the efficiency of organic photovoltaics – a technology that we believe has one of the greatest curves of improving technological efficiency.”